 A remarkable opportunity has presented itself to the San Juan Island community that, if successful, will permanently protect one of the island’s most valuable gems.
 Native island habitat, miles of trails, and unmatched, 360-degree panoramic views accessible to all, are what Mount Grant Preserve offers.

 Mount Grant a very special place on San Juan Island.
 It is open daily for hikers and non-motorized traffic, but beginning July 5 and on each Sunday throughout July and August, the road to the summit will be open to cars, 9 am – 7 pm.
 If you have yet to see what all the excitement is about, take a drive or a hike and see for yourself!

-Founded in 1979, the San Juan Preservation Trust is a private, non-profit and membership-based land trust dedicated to helping people and communities conserve land in the San Juan Islands of Washington State.
-The Preservation Trust has permanently protected more than 260 properties, 37 miles of shoreline and 15,000 acres on 20 islands, including land now managed as public parks, nature preserves, wildlife habitat, and working farms and forests.
+Founded in 1979, the San Juan Preservation Trust is a nationally-accredited private, non-profit and membership-based land trust dedicated to helping people and communities conserve land in the San Juan Islands of Washington State.
+The Preservation Trust has permanently protected more than 280 properties, 40 miles of shoreline, 21 miles of trails and more than 15,000 acres on 20 islands, including land now managed as public parks, nature preserves, wildlife habitat, and working farms and forests.